-Although many majors across campus touch on issues related to the environment, there are now two new majors that are centered on the subject.
-These exciting new opportunities may interest you if you are seeking study or careers related to the environment.
+Although many majors across campus focus on specific disciplines related to the environment, there are two relatively new majors that are centered more holistically on the subject.

-First, Environmental SCIENCE.
-This major draws on fundamental scientific knowledge in mathematics, chemistry, physics, and biology to provide advanced scientific understanding of contemporary environmental challenges, , such as for example, air and water pollution, or the potential for alternative energy supplies.
+Environmental Sciences is a stand-alone major that draws on fundamental scientific knowledge in mathematics, chemistry, physics, and biology coupled with specialization in a particular area of science to provide advanced scientific and quantitative understanding of contemporary environmental challenges.

 Environmental Studies is a major (that must be part of a double major) that provides a broadly integrated understanding to the social, political, and historical facets of our environmental challenges with focus on policy, law, and sociality aspect of these challenges.

 For example, imagine an oil spill in a lake that was caused by an equipment malfunction.